g-otn/GameServerEC2Discord/README.md

 Some of the services used are more than covered by the ["always free"](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=tier%23always-free&awsf.Free%20Tier%20Categories=*all) monthly offers,
 namely:

-Lambda; SNS; KMS; CloudWatch / X-Ray; Network data transfer from EC2 to internet.
+Lambda; SNS; KMS; CloudWatch / X-Ray; Data transfer from EC2 to internet; Data transfer between regions (i.e from Lambda and SNS to game server in another region)

+> [!NOTE]
-Again, as of July 2024, the most "would-be relatively expensive" expense is the **Network data transfer from EC2 to the internet**, currently covered by the monthly free 100GB [outbound data transfer](https://aws.amazon.com/ec2/pricing/on-demand/?nc1=h_ls#Data_Transfer) from EC2 to the internet.
-(See also [blog post](https://aws.amazon.com/pt/blogs/aws/aws-free-tier-data-transfer-expansion-100-gb-from-regions-and-1-tb-from-amazon-cloudfront-per-month/)). **You have to keep this in mind** if you're creating more than a couple of servers, or download something big from a server while it's running for example.
+> Again, as of July 2024, the most "would-be relatively expensive" expense is the **Network data transfer from EC2 to the internet**, currently covered by the monthly free 100GB [outbound data transfer](https://aws.amazon.com/ec2/pricing/on-demand/?nc1=h_ls#Data_Transfer) from EC2 to the internet.
+(See also [blog post](https://aws.amazon.com/pt/blogs/aws/aws-free-tier-data-transfer-expansion-100-gb-from-regions-and-1-tb-from-amazon-cloudfront-per-month/)).
+>
+> Otherwise due to the current price rates and regular gameplay network usage, it would cost more than the instance itself in some cases.
+>
+> **You have to keep this in mind** if you're creating more than a couple of servers, or download something big from a server while it's running for example.

-If necessary, it's possible to pay attention to your network stats to see more or less how much data the server is sending to a single player, per second.
-And then calculate how much will be used per month.
+> If necessary, you could pay attention to individual player network download metrics (e.g 20kb/s), and then calculate how much will be used per 30h of gameplay.

-Of course, if you use your AWS account for other things you need to account for them.

 ## Prerequisites